sarsamurmu/anki-offline-sync/README.md

 ```
 node .
 ```
-If you are using windows then just double click on `start-server.bat` to launch the server.
+If you are using Windows then just double click on `start-server.bat` to launch the server.

 You will see something like